jbcodeforce/flink-studies/docs/firstapp.md

 In previous execution, `flink` is a CLI available inside the job-manager container.

-See [this coding note](#programming.md) for other dataflow examples.
+See [this coding practice summary](#programming.md) for other dataflow examples.

-And the official [Operators documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/) to understand how to transform one or more DataStreams into a new DataStream.
+And the official [operators documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/) to understand how to transform one or more DataStreams into a new DataStream.
 Programs can combine multiple transformations into sophisticated data flow topologies.

 ## Unit testing